Angelo Vivolo is a philanthropist, entrepreneur, and lifelong advocate for educational opportunity.

 Mr. Vivolo serves on the Board of Directors of John Cabot University in Rome.
 As president of the Francesco and Mary Giambelli Foundation, Mr. Vivolo leads a philanthropic organization that supports cultural programs in New York City schools and has funded more than $3 million in scholarships.
 He has supported scholarships for underprivileged students at the Culinary Institute of America, where he delivered the 2017 commencement address.

 Mr. Vivolo is an active supporter of The Partnership for Inner-City Education, a non-profit that helps to improve underachieving schools in Harlem and the South Bronx.
 He is also an active supporter of Futures in Education Program, which raises funds for schools in Brooklyn and Queens.
-Mr. Vivolo is especially proud of his work with The Child Center of New York, a charity that provides counseling, tutoring, and other supports for children and families.
+Mr. Vivolo is especially proud of his work with The Child Center of New York, a charity that provides counseling, tutoring, and other supports for

 Mr. Vivolo, a graduate of Long Island University, started his professional career as a teacher in New York City public high schools in Brooklyn and Queens.
 He was appointed dean of a special intervention program for high-risk, academically underprepared teenage boys.
 He also took advanced courses in graduate programs at Hunter College and Brooklyn College.